Testwell CMT++

 - Use as a testing tool

-complex and thus more error prone, and which should be tested more
+suspiciously complex and thus more error prone, and which should

-an estimate for how many test cases at least are needed to test all
+gives an estimate for how many test cases at least are needed to

 - Halstead's estimated number of bugs B gives a goal